joshcampbell7/cppCW2/README.md

 To save game run the command ``save`` in the game terminal, this will save the current state of your game in a json file called `saveGame.json`

+**Note: When first starting, you won't have a file called `saveGame.json` when you first save, it will be created for you.**

 ## How to load game

 To load game run the command in the terminal ``./main saveGame.json``, this will load the